 - Switching to the 2018-2019 degree plan requires that you take 5 required hatchery units courses.

 - If you switch catalogs and have already taken the second semester science course, these credits can be applied to your general elective requirements.

-- Once the 2018-2019 catalog becomes available during the spring semester, meet with your advisor to confirm this is a good option for you.
-The catalog is published in March and is available early April.
+- Once you have reviewed the 2018-2019 catalog, meet with your advisor to confirm this is a good option for you.

 |Entrepreneurship||Organizes, manages, and assumes risks of a business or enterprise|